prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ### 1. Experimental feature flags for OTLP delta ingestion

-Add the `--enable-feature=otlp-native-delta-ingestion` and `otlp-deltas-as-gauge` feature flags as described in Delta metric types to add appropiate types and flags to series on ingestion.
+Add the `--enable-feature=otlp-native-delta-ingestion` and `otlp-deltas-as-gauge` feature flags as described in [Delta metric type](#delta-metric-type) to add appropiate types and flags to series on ingestion.

 Note a `--enable-feature=otlp-native-delta-ingestion` was already introduced in https://github.com/prometheus/prometheus/pull/16360, but that doesn't add any types to deltas.

 ### 2. Function warnings

-Add function warnings when a function is used with series of wrong type or temporality as described in Function warnings.
+Add function warnings when a function is used with series of wrong type or temporality as described in [Function warnings](#function-warnings).

 There are already warnings if `rate()`/`increase()` are used without the `__type__="counter"` label: https://github.com/prometheus/prometheus/pull/16632.